 Explore the country’s largest capitol building, the Texas Capitol.
 The Italian Renaissance Revival-style building is open for self-guided tours.

 Take a dip in the Barton Springs Pool, the nation’s largest natural urban swimming hole.
 Fed by underground springs, the three-acre pool averages 68 degrees year-round.

 Thrill to the sight of more than a million Mexican free-tailed bats filling the evening sky under the Ann Richards Congress Avenue Bridge from mid-March to November.
 Hot, dry August nights are best for viewing.

-Tags: Austin, Austin City Limits, Austin Texas, Blanton Museum of Art, City Vacations, Family vacations, Museums, Music festival, Romantic getaways, Shopping, sightseeing, Sixth Street, South by Southwest, Texas, Willie Nelson
+Tags: Austin, Austin City Limits, Austin Texas, Blanton Museum of Art, City Vacations, etraveltrips, Family vacations, Museums, Music festival, Romantic getaways, Shopping, sightseeing, Sixth Street, South by Southwest, Texas, University of Texas at Austin, Willie Nelson